The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Results

 Figure \ref{fig:thetasr} shows that both satellite galaxies and their subhalos show strong radial alignments, and the alignments of subhalos are stronger than those of satellites.
 Our results are consistent with those in previous works \citep[e.g.][]{Pereira2008,Knebe2020,Lan2024}.
 The radial alignment is due to the tidal torque exerted by the host halos, which turns the systems' major axes towards their galactocentric radial directions.
 Moreover, subhalos are more extended than satellites, and in turn are more sensitive to tidal torque \citep{Pereira2008}.
 Therefore, subhalos feature stronger alignment signals.
 However, there is relatively little dependence on the host halo mass (different rows), likely indicating the self-similar or scale free nature of gravitational forces.

 Notably, some studies \citep[e.g.][]{Pereira2008,Knebe2020} used the \textit{reduced} MoI tensor\footnote{The \textit{reduced} MoI tensor $\tilde{I}_{ij}$ is defined as $\tilde{I}_{ij} \equiv \sum_{k=1} m_k \, r_{k,i} \, r_{k,j}/ r_k^2$, where $r_k$ is the distance for particle $k$ to the center of the system, and other symbols have the same meanings as in Equation \ref{eq:moi}. $\tilde{I}_{ij}$ features an additional $1/r^2$ weighting for each particle compared with the MoI tensor $I_{ij}$ defined in Equation \ref{eq:moi}.} to determine the shape and orientation of a system, which assigns particles in inner regions more weights when calculating the MoI in Equation \ref{eq:moi}.
 We have checked that our results are consistent using either the original MoI or the reduced MoI tensor, but the results computed from the \textit{reduced} MoI tensor is less significant, which is expected, because the inner particles with larger weights are affected less by tides.
-In this work, we do not repeatedly show results from the reduced MoI tensor.
+Thus, we show results from the original MoI tensor with more significant signals in the main text, and present example results from the reduced MoI tensor in Appendix \ref{appsec:red moi}.